 As a retailer, you always have one eye trained on market trends.
-You know that moving online from a traditional retail set up can help you gain access to more customers.
+You know that moving your retail store online from a traditional retail set up can help you gain access to more customers.
 In the United States, consumer interest in e-Commerce is growing steadily, as witnessed by the increasing percentage of online sales.

 Online purchases made up about 5% of all sales in 2012, a number that has steadily grown to 8% by 2016.
 In terms of numbers, this is huge.
 By 2019, which is just three years away, online sales are expected to cross 600 billion US dollars.
 Don’t you want a chunk of the pie?

 The challenges of going online are unique as they are troublesome to address.
 Here are a few things you need to keep in mind before you take the leap and take your retail store online.

 Suggested reading: All You Need To Know About Omnichannel Retail

 8 Effective steps to take your retail store online:

 With a physical store, we think about the layout, product placement, and a few personal touches.
 With online stores, we need tithing of how accessible they are.